veggiespam/ImageLocationScanner/README.md

 # Random Future Todos
+## Functionality, Features, & Code
 * Idea from Burp's @pajwigger:  It's quite common that servers return 304 not modified.
 It might be a good trick, if you see a request for an image, and there's only 304s in the site map – that in an active scan you fetch the image.
+* Have a configuration option to only show alerts if the Exif or other location is in a selective area, like a certain country or range of GPS coordinates.
+Otherwise, ignore the image. [enhancement suggestion #10](https://github.com/veggiespam/ImageLocationScanner/issues/10)
 * Need better testing and examples.
 	* Get more IPTC test images with both location names and GPS positions.
 ILS tests for names, but it is unknown if IPTC